Testamentary Trusts

 Protection from Creditors and Legal Claims

-It can protect your beneficiaries’ inheritance from legal claims, creditors, and family disputes.
+A testamentary trust can additionally protect your beneficiaries’ inheritance from legal claims, creditors, and family disputes.

 • Assets held in a trust are not considered personal property of the beneficiaries in the same way as other assets.